icons8/lunacy-docs/docs/images.md

 **Way 1**

-That's is the most reliable method of importing images from the internet.
+That is the most reliable method.

 1. In your web browser, right-click over the image.
 The context menu appears.
 2. On the displayed menu, click **Copy image address** or similar command.